DR Congo's Bakambu rescues Marseille with late winner against Nice

 Meanwhile, Marseille still hold the second spot with 53 points after 29 games and they also had Senegal's Pape Gueye and Morocco's Amine Harit on parade.

-Bakambu’s goal sends a strong warning to Morocco ahead of DR Congo’s 2022 Fifa World Cup qualifying fixture on March 25 and 29.
+Bakambu’s goal sends a strong warning to Morocco ahead of their 2022 Fifa World Cup qualifying fixture against DR Congo on March 25 and 29.

 The 30-year-old is among the 28 players summoned by Hector Cuper for the crucial game that would decide their fate to play in Qatar later this year.

-At Rennes, Guinean descent Serhou Guirassy scored a hat-trick and Mali's Hamari Traore scored a goal as the hosts ran riot over Metz with a 6-1 victory.
+At Rennes, Guinean descent Serhou Guirassy scored a hat-trick and Mali's Hamari Traore scored a goal for hosts who ran riot over Metz with a 6-1 victory.

 Following Martin Terrier's quick double, Guirassy found the back of the net in the 40th minute and continued after the restart with two goals within 10 minutes.

-Traore, on his part, contributed to Rennes' attack with his assist for Guirassy in the 54th minute and he extended their lead with his second goal of the season, four minutes later.
+Traore, on his part, contributed to Rennes' attacking play with his assist for Guirassy in the 54th minute and he extended their lead with his second goal of the season, four minutes later.

+Rennes were cruising to a win without blemish until Central African Republic star Louis Mafouta scored an 87th-minute consolation goal for Metz.

+Rennes are third in the Ligue 1 table with 52 points from 29 matches while Metz are placed 19th with 23 points after the same number of games.